elixirstatus/phoenix_html_sanitizer/README.md

 * `:basic_html` - some basic HTML tags are allowed.
 This is great for allowing basic usages of HTML for sites like online forums and it works great in combination with a Markdown parser.
 * `:full_html` - all HTML5 tags are allowed and sanitized.

-After you included `Phoenix.HTML.Sanitizer` into your `web.ex`, it will provide two functions in your views:
+After you included `Phoenix.HtmlSanitizer` into your `web.ex`, it will provide two functions in your views:

 * `sanitize/1` uses the defined base mode,